 According to the Digital Marketing 2014 website, since ‘Google owns 71% of the global search engine market’, it is mainly their rules that you will want to adhere to.
 The basic premise of Google’s penalties is that they want your SEO and linking to look as organic as possible.
 Ways that you could be caught out include: linking between websites that seem completely unrelated, sites with seemingly random links were 50% more likely to be penalized than those with relevant backlinks.

-By not branding your website well (Google love well-branded sites, and are more likely to rank them higher) and not keeping a trustworthy relationship between your SEO and content.
+By not branding your website well (Google loves well-branded sites) and not keeping a trustworthy relationship between your SEO and content, Google will penalize your website.
 In the end, Google want there to be a smooth transition between all the elements of your website, and if you don’t deliver what you promise with a link or keyword, you will lose their trust.

 These tips should help you to navigate the sometimes tricky world of SEO, to create a website that is optimized both internally and externally, meaning search engines will rank it higher, and your customers will demonstrate their appreciation through growing website traffic.